StuartSmith/Raspberry-Pi-Fan-Control/README.md

 <img style="float:left;" src="https://raw.githubusercontent.com/StuartSmith/Raspberry-Pi-Fan-Control/master/images/TransistorA.png">

 The B or Base is the application that applies a small current to turn on a larger one, the collector is for the larger current.
 For a tip 120 transistor this can be up 120 volts.
 Then finally there is the emitter which needs to be connected to a common ground.
-Yes, the Raspberry Pi and the fan must have the same ground… this would be intuitive to someone with background in circuitry but to me, the Apprentice to the Apprentice of the electrical engineer not so much.
+Yes, the Raspberry Pi and the fan must have the same ground… this would be intuitive to someone with background in circuitry but to me, the apprentice to the apprentice of the electrical engineer not so much.

 <img style="float:left;" src="https://raw.githubusercontent.com/StuartSmith/Raspberry-Pi-Fan-Control/master/images/TranistorWiring.png">

 So the base pin of the transistor will be connected to the Raspberry Pi.
 The ground of the fan will be connected to the collector of the transistor and emitter of the transistor will be connected to a common ground for both the fan and the Raspberry Pi.